limJhyeok/encode/README.md

 ### Core Components

 - **AI Agent-Powered Feed**: Delivers auto-generated trading signals with previews, linked to ENS-resolved addresses.
-   - Fetches data from the Zora network, including:
+   - Fetches data from the Zora API, including:
       - Specific coin information (e.g., Zora Coin)
       - User profiles
-    - Top-performing coins over the past 24 hours
+      - Top-performing coins over the past 24 hours, etc.
    - Analysis of the transaction
 - **Conversational Assistant**: An integrated AI chat feature that provides market tips, shares memes, and offers guidance in a friendly manner.
 - **Messaging System**: Facilitates both one-on-one and group chats, enabling users to connect and communicate with their crypto friends seamlessly.
 - **Mobile-First Design**: Inspired by Zora, the UI is minimalist and optimized for mobile devices, ensuring accessibility and ease of use.